Walker: Independence: Development

-In December 2021, it was reported that a prequel series titled, Walker: Independence, is in development with Jared Padalecki as executive producer and Anna Fricke as showrunner.
+In December 2021, it was reported that a prequel series titled, Walker: Independence, was in development with Jared Padalecki as executive producer and Anna Fricke as showrunner.
 The CW was pleased with the pilot episode and gave a full series order in May 2022 for a fall premiere, pairing it with its parent series in a Thursday time slot.
 Fricke developed the story with Seamus Fahey, who wrote the pilot teleplay.
+On May 9, 2023, The CW canceled the series after one season.
+Speaking on the cancellation, Padalecki stated that the series was being shopped around to other outlets.
+On June 9, 2023, it was reported that it had failed to find anyone who would pick it up.

 Casting

 In February 2022, Justin Johnson Cortez was cast as a series regular, and Matt Barr joined the cast as Hoyt Rawlins.
 In March 2022, it was announced that Katherine McNamara had been cast in the lead role of Abby Walker, the ancestor of Padalecki's Cordell Walker.
 In June 2022, Gabriela Quezada was cast as a series regular.

 Filming

 The pilot for the series was filmed in Santa Fe, New Mexico in early 2022.
 Filming for the remainder of the season began in and around Santa Fe on July 18, 2022.